-This Information Sheet includes the legal requirements and technical rationale that serve as the basis for the requirements of Order No. R9-2018-0023 (Order), and directives in Monitoring and Reporting Program No. R9-2018-0023 (MRP).
-The Information Sheet contains background information and rationale for MRP directives.
-The Information Sheet is hereby incorporated into and constitutes findings for this Order and MRP.
+This Information Sheet includes background information, legal requirements, and technical rationale and serves as the basis for the requirements of Order No. R9-2020-0108 (Order) and the directives in Monitoring and Reporting Program No. R9-2020-0108 (MRP).
+This Information Sheet is hereby incorporated into and constitutes findings for the Order and MRP.